Prozi/runner/README.md

 * Config can also have optional server instance as `config.server` or it will listen on `config.server = config.app.listen()`

 Also Check out `socket-starter/source/app` for more information about app instance...

-### plugins

-Core concept:

-the whole idea is that you can start few 'plugins' that are socket.io apps on single port this is thanks to handshake function that joins a specific room for that socket, and that app 'plugin' has it's IO instance bound to this room. see source, you'll see what I mean.

-the config is a json for express, mongodb, public static directories, etc.

 ### defaults